 – Inspiration: A good leader should be able to inspire employees and help them to see the bigger picture.
 Leaders need to be able to help their teams to see how working hard on certain tasks will benefit the company and ultimately get them to their goals.
 You need leaders who are able to get all of the employees pulling in the same direction, not people who are comfortable with having many moving parts that may be confused or even worse, putting the company at risk by ignoring key tasks.

 – Direction: A good leader should be able to set the vision and direction for the company and make sure that everyone is working towards the same goals.
-The leader should be able to not only set the vision but also help others in seeing it and understanding it.
+The leader should be able to not only set the vision but also help others in seeing it and understanding it along with the scaling business model that you are going to follow.
 Leaders need to know how to build a good plan, when and where resources should be allocated, when teams need support or additional resources or when they may require more autonomy.

 – Communication: A good leader should be able to effectively communicate with employees and ensure that they understand what is expected of them and that any challenges or issues are communicated effectively.
 For any company that is scaling, caring leadership is essential.
 There are many studies that show that when an employee feels like they are cared about and appreciated, they will go above and beyond what is expected of them.